KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/crop_padding.rst

 .. rubric:: Description

 This effect/filter crops the image to a rounded rectangle or circle by padding the edges with a specified color.
-It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.
+It can be :ref:`controlled directly on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters